Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Structure of Complex Rank Parabolic Category

-First, we record some facts regarding Verma filtrations in $\tildeots$ -- we omit their proofs, since their proofs in the setting of BGG category $\cO$ directly carry over to our complex rank setting.
+We first describe a ``filtration" of $\ots$ by subcategories with a projective generating family.
+We record some facts regarding objects with finite filtrations by Verma modules.
+We omit their proofs, since their classical proofs directly generalize to our complex rank setting.

-\begin{lem} The direct summand of any object with a finite Verma filtration has a finite Verma filtration. \end{lem}
+\begin{lem} The direct summand of any object with a finite filtration by Verma modules also has a finite filtration by Verma modules. \end{lem}

-\begin{cor} Suppose $M \to \mts(\blambda)$ is a surjective morphism and $M$ has a finite Verma filtration.
-Then, the kernel of this morphism also has a finite Verma filtration. \end{cor}
+\begin{cor} Suppose $M \to \mts(\blambda)$ is a surjective morphism and $M$ has a finite filtration by Verma modules.
+Then, the kernel of this morphism also has a finite filtration by Verma modules. \end{cor}

-We are now ready to produce projective covers of Verma modules $\mts(\blambda)$ in certain truncations of $\tildeots$ for sufficiently nice weights $\blambda$, which we specify below.